HoneyBadger123/jaketarnow.github.io/_posts/2016-08-29-GraduateSchoolPart2.md

 ---
 layout: post
 title: Graduate School Part 2
-excerpt_separator: <!--more-->
+description: Natural Language Processing
+image: assets/images/pic03.jpg
 ---
 Second semester…wow.
 Hands down this was the hardest and most challenging semester and two classes I have ever taken in my educational career.
 The first class was Programming Languages.
 As described in Terence Parr’s class abstract:

 Because programming languages are at the core of how we communicate with machines, programmers should have a thorough understanding of how languages are designed, implemented, and manipulated.
 This course concerns itself specifically with the implementation and translation of computer languages, leaving an in-depth study of language design to another course.
-Students will learn the formalisms behind computer languages, but the focus will be on developing the ability to build languages and their translators.<!--more-->
+Students will learn the formalisms behind computer languages, but the focus will be on developing the ability to build languages and their translators.

 Throughout the semester we worked on a variety of projects ranging from a Java REPL, C Declaration translator, Symbol Tables, VTables, Interpreter, Compiler, and finally a SmallTalk Virtual Machine.
 Yes, the projects were massive amounts of code, but it really opened my mind to really thinking intellectually and logically in ways that I had not done before.
 I believe once you know how to write code effectively and efficiently you are almost there, but once you can fully think and digest a problem to a scale of logically understanding something is what truly makes one a computer scientist or software engineer.